 The best way to progress in anything is to get smarter and educate yourself.
 Always go towards the bigger dream, drive for change or get clued up on the subject.
 As a CHEK practitioner we always make the client an independent human being and never let them stay reliant on the therapist.
-If clients are expecting to be fixed by any practitioner of any sort it means the practitioner is taking the role of the parent and the client is playing the child role.
+If clients are expecting to be fixed by any practitioner of any sort it means the practitioner is taking the role of the parent and the client is playing the child role (transactional analysis).
 Empowering the client with the right education, movement and lifestyle choices will always provide long lasting results.
-Helping them to understand behavioural pattens too is crucial and why we can always learn from our choices.
+Helping them to understand behavioural patterns too is crucial and why we can always learn from our choices.

 Sometimes we may give others excuses rather than be fully honest.
 We may think it is kind to tell someone we are willing to do something with them, whether work or play, but then keep putting them off.
 This diverts our energy into keeping the truth at a distance while continuing a falsehood.
 But when we can take responsibility for our feelings and express them honestly, but gently, the other person is free to find someone who is better suited to accompany them while we are free to pursue the things we like.
 When we can do this, our energy can be invested in building better lives and relationships.

 Mastery is the highest form of intelligence.
-Albert Einstein said new type of thinking is needed.
+Albert Einstein said that a new type of thinking is needed.
 “Many persons have inquired concerning a recent message of mine that “a new type of thinking is essential if mankind is to survive and move to higher levels.”Often in evolutionary processes a species must adapt to new conditions in order to survive.
 Today the atomic bomb has altered profoundly the nature of the world as we knew it, and the human race consequently finds itself in a new habitat to which it must adapt its thinking.”.

 Make your brain your hobby, start being the person you want to be.
 Learn to use your reticular articulating system (RAS).
-The RAS is a portal through which nearly all information passes the brain.
+The RAS is a portal through which nearly all information passes into the brain.
 (Smells are the exception, they go directly into your brains emotional area).
 The RAS filters incoming information that you need immediately.
 For instance if you’re looking for a computer file that you placed on your desktop, your RAS alerts you to the name of the file.
 The RAS also alerts you to novelty.
 You notice anything new or different.
 For leadership purposes, this includes anything out of the ordinary in day to day activities within your organisation, attending to changes in your employees relative to production, mood and interactions with others.

-In our pain clinic I try not to focus on the injury or label people with names and diseases as what we think so we become.
+In our pain clinic I try not to focus on the injury or label people with names and dis-ease, as the power of the mind is so strong.
 By taking the emphasis away from the pain or ailment we are more likely to get a healing effect.